A prudent person foresees danger and takes precautions. The simpleton goes blindly on and suffers the consequences. – Proverbs 22:3

 - Are we covered for the replacement cost of our possessions?
 This covers the full value of what it would cost to replace your possessions, as opposed to cash value, which factors in depreciation.

 - Do we even know what we’ve got?
 If you lost all that you own, would you know what you lost?
-The Insurance Information Institute offers an excellent free online program, Know Your Stuff, designed to help you take inventory.
+Take an inventory, at least of the major items.

 - Do we have proper riders?
 If you have any pricey jewelry or expensive electronic gear, check to see if it’s fully covered under your standard policy or whether a rider may be needed.